14th Chess Olympiad

 The 14th Chess Olympiad (Die 14.
-Schacholympiade), organized by FIDE and comprising an open team tournament, as well as several other events designed to promote the game of chess, took place between October 26 and November 9, 1960, in Leipzig, East Germany.
+Schacholympiade), organized by FIDE and comprising a team tournament, took place between October 26 and November 9, 1960, in Leipzig, East Germany.

 The Soviet team with six grandmasters, led by world champion Mikhail Tal, lived up to expectations and won their fifth consecutive gold medals, with the United States and Yugoslavia taking the silver and bronze, respectively.
 In a reversal of fortune from the previous Olympiad, the East German hosts finished 9th, right behind rivals West Germany.
 Unlike the last time, however, the match between the two was a tight affair that ended in a 2–2 draw.

 Results

 Preliminaries

 A total of 40 teams entered the competition and were divided into four preliminary groups of 10 teams each.
 The top three from each group advanced to Final A, the teams placed 4th–6th to Final B, and the rest to Final C. All preliminary groups as well as Finals A and B were played as round-robin tournaments, while Final C with 16 teams was played as an 11-round Swiss system tournament.

 Group 1 was won by Bulgaria, ahead of Yugoslavia and the host nation.
 Norway, Finland, and Israel took the places 4–6, while Indonesia, France, Albania, and Malta finished at the bottom of the group.

 The Soviet Union took first place in group 2, well ahead of Argentina and the Netherlands.
 Poland, Austria, and India made up the middle part of the group, while Portugal, the Philippines, Italy, and Monaco had to settle for the bottom.

 Group 3 was won by England, ahead of Czechoslovakia and Hungary.
 The three Nordic nations Sweden, Denmark, and Iceland had to settle for Final B. Meanwhile, Mongolia, Tunisia, Greece, and Bolivia finished at the bottom of the group.

 The United States clinched group 4, ahead of West Germany and Romania.
 Spain, Chile, and Cuba made up the middle part of the group, while Belgium, Ecuador, Ireland, and Lebanon completed the field.